ecmwf/odc/docs/content/reference/rust-reference.rst

 .. describe:: struct Span

-   The sets of values of chosen columns within one frame, and that frame's byte range in the stream — determined without decoding the frame.
+   The sets of values of chosen columns within one frame, and that frame's byte range in the stream, determined without decoding the frame.
 Two spans compare equal when they cover the same columns with the same value sets.

    .. describe:: fn offset(&self) -> u64